gaspard-v/wb-tuto-java/articles/mac_javafx_LTS17_jpackage_en.md

 **list of parameters:**

-- `--input ./` paramètre indiquant dans quel dossier se trouve le fichier .jar.
-Ici le dossier courant.`
+- `--input ./` where to find the jar file. ./ means current folder`
-- `--name App_Name` Nom de votre application tel qu'il sera affiché.
+- `--name App_Name` App Name as displayed.
-- `--main-jar MyJar.jar` Votre fichier .jar (obtenu grâce à Eclipse).
+- `--main-jar MyJar.jar` The .jar file.
-- `--main-class hellofx.Main` Indique la classe à exécuter.
+- `--main-class hellofx.Main` The main java class.
-- `--type dmg` Le type d'installateur souaité, ici dmg pour Mac.`
+- `--type dmg` dmg as we want macos installer`
-- `--module-path /Users/.../javafx-jmods-17.0.2` Chemin vers JMODS.
-Ajoute des modules dans l'exécutable final, pensez bien à vérifier ce que sont bien les fichiers JMODS et non pas les fichiers SDK, de plus vérifiez bien que la version correspond à votre JDK !
+- `--module-path /Users/.../javafx-jmods-17.0.2` path to jmods in your java folder.
-- `--add-modules javafx.controls,javafx.fxml` Paramètre nécéssaire pour JavaFX
+- `--add-modules javafx.controls,javafx.fxml` additional parameters for JavaFX.

 There are other parameters, available at this [link](https://docs.oracle.com/en/java/javase/14/docs/specs/man/jpackage.html)